THE STEALS / Darkher

 Jayn is an interesting character, and I loved her from the get-go.
 Signed to Virgin as a solo artist in the late 1990s, she was one of the go-to singers for a generation of dance producers, and wrote songs for a range of artists, including Kylie Minogue.
 I had utmost respect for her as an artist and loved the folky, psychedelic thing she was doing with The Steals.
 Being in the band meant getting out of Manchester and travelling up to Hebden Bridge, where Jayn lived, and I loved that - I envied the life that Jayn had set up there, with the plot of land where she kept chickens and ducks, and her big stone-walled rehearsal studio in an old mill.

 We worked on a follow-up to Static Kingdom in that studio, sporadically, for a couple of years.
 That album was never finished, though.
 By 2012, Jayn was tiring of The Steals sound, and even the band name, and wanted to move on to something more personal.
 I was going through the same process in my own work - we talked about this often, and encouraged each other as we both "went solo", and started new projects.
 Jayn's new project was called Darkher, who signed to Prophecy Productions in 2014.
-I did some guitar for that release, and you can some of that on the track "Ghost Tears", below.
-You can also check out the Darkher album, Realms, by following this link.
+I did some guitar for that release; you can some of that guitar work on the track "Ghost Tears", below.
+There is also an album called Realms, which I performed some guitar on - you can check that out by following this link.

 Bing Satellites is a prolific ambient composer who has released over sixty albums on his net-label BFW Recordings.
 I first met him in 2008 when he interviewed me for his radio show on Rebel Radio.
 Now, eight years later, he remains a key collaborator - and one of my dearest friends.
 He has been my most trusted confidant during the recording of my new solo album In Love With A Ghost, and appears all over that album, playing multiple instruments, helping me produce the record, and even co-writing some of the music with me.